Chinthanm/ASL-computervision/README.md

 # ASL Image CLassification

-Analysis of the letters in the American Sign Language.
+End-to-end Machine Learning problem from ingestion and analysis of image dataset to development of a deep learning neural network to accurately classify images of American Sign Language hand gestures.

 ## Table of Contents